pmahon628/JsThirty-/README.md

 5. - Flex panel - CSS and JS to change the size of a panel when opended
 6. - type ahead - JS predicative text filtering data from a json object.
 7. - Array Cardio - part 2! - included are .find, .some and . .every.
+8. - HTML Canvas - using HSL to create a canvas of colors - somewhat like microsoft paint.